Edmonton Public Schools

 Edmonton Public Schools (legally Edmonton School Division) is the largest public school division in Edmonton, the second largest in Alberta, and the sixth largest in Canada.
 The division offers a variety of alternative and special needs programs, and many are offered in multiple locations to improve accessibility for students.
 As a public school division, Edmonton Public Schools accepts all students who meet the age and residency requirements set out in provincial legislation.

 Size

 Edmonton Public Schools operates 214 schools.
 There are a total of 125 elementary schools, 38 elementary/junior high schools, 5 elementary/junior/senior high schools, 26 junior high schools, 4 junior/senior high, 16 senior high schools, and 7 other educational services offered.
-Approximately 115,000 students attend Edmonton Public Schools and there are over 10,500 full-time staff equivalencies.
-The proposed operating budget is $1.296 billion for the 2023–2024 fiscal year.
+Approximately 122,000 students attend Edmonton Public Schools and there are nearly 11,000 full-time staff equivalencies.
+The proposed operating budget is $1.45 billion for the 2025–2026 fiscal year.

 Governance

 A group of nine elected trustees sits on the board of trustees for Edmonton Public Schools.
 Each trustee represents one ward in the city.
 They are elected every four years, in the regular municipal election through First-past-the-post voting.

 In the election, Edmonton voters can only vote for a trustee to one (not both) of the two main school boards.
 The last election was held on October 20, 2025.
 The public and Catholic systems operate independently of each other, and are both under the direct authority of the provincial government of Alberta.